szwang/borges/garden/paths/challenge.md

   - second
 ---

-ricardo enjoys your pets, but knows that you have a mission.
+ricardo enjoys your pets! but he knows that you have a mission ahead.